 The Company's functional and presentation currency is the Canadian dollar and all amounts in the consolidated financial statements are expressed in Canadian dollars, unless otherwise noted.
 Most purchases are transacted in Canadian dollars.
 The Company funds certain research and development expenses in the United States and Europe on a cash call basis using the US Dollar and the Euro currency converted from its Canadian dollar bank accounts held in Canada.
 Management believes the foreign exchange risk derived from currency conversions is not significant and therefore does not hedge its foreign exchange risk.
-The Company does not hold significant balances in foreign currencies to give rise to exposure to foreign exchange risk.
+As at December 31, 2013, the Company had cash of \$253,050 and accounts payable and accrued liabilities of \$474,868 denominated in US dollars (December 31, 2012 - \$nil and \$563,177).
+A plus or minus 10% change in foreign exchange rates could affect the Company's net loss by approximately \$28,000.